ciro-mota/Terraform-OCI/README.md

 2. By default an instance with **Ubuntu 22.04** with AMD hardware will be provisioned, if you want another OS modify the `variables.tf` file and `instance.tf` file on lines `24` to `26`, if you wish.
 3. If you want to use ARM instances, use the `instance-arm.tf` file instead of the `instance.tf` file.
 4. Run `terraform init`, `terraform plan -out= name-of-the-plan` and `terraform apply`.
 At the end, `terraform destroy` for deletion of what was created in the OCI.

+## 🔧 Post Install Scripts

+You can also apply post-installation scripts to your instance through.
+This project counts as example scripts for `nginx` provisioning provided by Ansible Galaxy.

+To work with these settings, uncomment line `31` in the `instance.tf` file.

 ## 🎁 Sponsoring